 JBL earbuds are reliable and well-made and work for a long time if you use them with care.
 However, they do run into problems at times.

-In this detailed troubleshooting guide, we will discuss the reasons for this malfunction and also try to fix it at home.
+In this detailed troubleshooting guide, we will discuss the reasons for this malfunction and how you can fix it on your own at home.

 There are quite a few reasons for your JBL earbuds to stop charging.
 This includes software glitches, bad cables or power bricks, and dirty earbud charging pins.